Marc Kielburger: Activism and social entrepreneurship

+On January 13, 2025, iHeartMedia announced that it had partnered with Legacy+ and The Martin Luther King III Foundation to produce a podcast series called My Legacy.
+The first episode of My Legacy aired on January 20, Martin Luther King Jr. Day, with a new podcast scheduled to appear each Monday thereafter.
+Hosted by Martin Luther King III, Arndrea Waters King and Legacy+ founders Craig Kielburger and Marc Kielburger, the podcast is to feature guests including Billy Porter, David Oyelowo, Mel Robbins and Martin Sheen joined by their family members and friends to discuss their lives.

+Canada Student Service Grant program

-In June 2020, the Canadian government announced it had chosen We Charity to run its new Canada Student Service Grant program.
-The selection of We Charity led to accusations of favouritism, since the government would be outsourcing a massive federal aid program to a private organization with ties to Canadian Prime Minister Justin Trudeau and his family.
-In July 2020, Marc Kielburger and fellow We Charity co-founder Craig Kielburger announced they were pulling out of the grant contract due to the controversy it created.
+In June 2020, the Canadian government announced it had chosen WE Charity to run its new Canada Student Service Grant program.
+The selection of WE Charity led to accusations of favouritism, since the government would be outsourcing a massive federal aid program to a private organization with ties to Canadian Prime Minister Justin Trudeau and his family.
+In July 2020, Marc Kielburger and fellow WE Charity co-founder Craig Kielburger announced they were pulling out of the grant contract due to the controversy it created.

-On 30 June 2020, the Canadian Press published a video of Marc Kielburger telling youth leaders earlier in the month that Trudeau's office had contacted We Charity to see if the organization would administer the student aid program.
+On June 30, 2020, the Canadian Press published a video of Marc Kielburger telling youth leaders earlier in the month that Trudeau's office had contacted WE Charity to see if the organization would administer the student aid program.
 Kielburger later said that he had mistakenly referred to the Prime Minister's Office.
 The Prime Minister's Office also denied direct contact with WE Charity.
 Kielburger said the outreach came instead from officials at Employment and Social Development Canada.

-In June 2020, Amanda Maitland, a former We Charity employee, said a speech she had written for a We Charity event about her experiences as a black woman was edited without her approval by a group of mostly white staff members.
-Maitland said when she tried to speak up at a staff meeting about problems within the organization, Marc Kielburger quickly ended the discussion.
-In July 2020, Marc and Craig Kielburger apologized to Maitland on their personal Instagram accounts.
+Biohacking

+In December 2024, Kielburger attended the world's largest anti-aging conference in Las Vegas, Nevada's Venetian and Palazzo Resort, where he was interviewed by Financial Post's Joe O'Connor characterized Kielburger as a "biohacker".

+Kielburger's pain from his high-school ankle injury had grown worse with age.
+To ease his discomfort, Kielburger turned to physiotherapy and to alternative medicine without success.
+Then Kielburger travelled to a private clinic in San Jose, Costa Rica to receive stem cell injections in his ankle, a treatment, not available in Canada or the United States, and plasma exchanges.